-You need to copy this code into your blog's header.
+Copy this code into your blog's header.
 You can do this by using a free plugin such as Insert Headers and Footers.
 Once you've inserted this code, click Submit at the bottom of the screen.

 There are some rules to Google AdSense, including what you are and are not allowed to have in your blog's content.
 You also must have some amount of content already available.
 Google AdSense will reject your application if your blog is empty or has inappropriate content.

-If you are unsure of whether you should apply for Google AdSense just yet, read the terms of service.
+If you are unsure whether you should apply for Google AdSense just yet, read the terms of service.
 If you do get rejected, you can simply reapply again after you fulfill the requirements.